AriWebb/ariwebb.github.io/_pages/stocks.md

 title: "Stocks"
 ---

 I will try to keep this list updated with all of my stock picks.
 I don't include any of the day trades I've made in the past, as there are frankly way too many.
 Instead, I only have my long term holdings here.
-I value honesty, so I'm transparent even about my big losses.

 ## Watchlist: